TripleEss/GlobalTempForecasting/README.md

 # GlobalTempForecasting
 The purpose of this project was to predict future temperatures for different cities based on geographic location and concentrations of atmospheric pollutants.
+For a presentation of the results, see https://recordings.join.me/V_Z3z8oIzUmeaI9omBce8g.

 For a visual schema of the project, see README.docx.